luukfroling/BEP/parts/03-theory.md

 :::{figure} #phantomAndSinogram
 :label: phantomSinogram
 :figclass: H
 *left:* a 32x32 pixel phantom representing varying bone densities. *right* corresponding sinogram with 64 projection angles.
 The lighter regions in the sinogram indicate higher photon counts.
-The CT energy used was [TODO].
 :::

 A phantom and a corresponding sinogram can be seen in [](#phantomSinogram).
 The phantom is a 32x32 image, where each pixel represents a part of the phantom with a specific bone density.
 Lighter coloured areas having a higher bone density where darker areas have a lower bone density.
 On the right is the corresponding sinogram which consists of 64 measurements of $\hat{y}_i$ at different angles.
 The lighter parts of the sinogram correspond to more detected photons.